stevejoluc/stevejoluc.github.io/docs/index.md

     * Cardinals

 #### Soccer
 I grew up playing soccer.
 I started when I was 3 and played all the way up to college.
-Even though I do not watch soccer that often, soccer taught me lots of valuable lessons and helped shape me into the leader I am today
+Soccer taught me many valuable lessons and shape me into the leader I am today.

 !!! cite ""
     **Soccer taught me**: